monsoonmaelstrom/book2/book2.md

 “At least every couple of days,” she calls back.

 I continue opening drawers until I come across a small notebook.
 I flip it open.
-Writing, more writing.
+Writing, writing, more writing.
 It looks like a journal.
 I flip to the end.
 The most recent entry is from three days ago.
 Nothing especially noteworthy.
 No roadmap written out detailing a plan to sell me out to Iverson, not that I’d expect Peter to be so dumb if he were planning something like that, but it still doesn’t hurt to check.
 I shove the notebook into my bag for later.

 I head to the bathroom.
 All the toiletries are still present.
 It looks like whatever happened, Peter expected to come back.